truenas/documentation/content/CORE/Sharing/iSCSI/iSCSIShare.md

 If you create a new portal, you will need to select a *Discovery Authentication Method*.

 If you set the *Discovery Authentication Method* to *CHAP* or *MUTUAL CHAP*, then you will also need to select a *Discovery Authentication Group*.
-If a group doesn't already exist select *Create New* from the dropdown and enter the desired *Group ID*, *User*, and *Secret*.
+If a group doesn't already exist, select *Create New* from the dropdown and enter the desired *Group ID*, *User*, and *Secret*.

 ![SharingISCSIWizardPortal](/images/CORE/12.0/SharingISCSIWizardPortal.png "iSCSI Wizard: Portal")